monken/js-appcachemanager/README.md

 * Each document maintains its own cache

+Even if two documents reference the same manifest file, a separate cache for each document is created.

-* An update to the manifest file causes all assets to be requested
+* A change to the manifest file causes all assets to be requested

+If the browser detects a change to the manifest file, all files listed are requested from the server with a `If-Modified-Since` header.
+Depending on the number of files, this will take a considerable amount of time.

 * No dynamic loading of manifests

-* A document with a manifest behaves differently
+There is no way to programmatically run the caching process and no way to specify the manifest dynamically.

 ### How